GregorR/style/HYPHENS.md

 *period* of time during which that part of the system is in operation, but not the *duration* of that time.
 “The run-time was five seconds” is incorrect, because “run-time” does not have that meaning.

+## Exceptions

+This document describes the *logic* behind hyphens.
+But, grammar is formed by an evolutionary process, and evolutionary processes never create perfectly consistent systems.
+If you follow the logic of determining punctuation hyphens and morphological hyphens, you will usually hyphenate in a consistent and understandable way, but the only way to learn all special cases and exceptions to the rules is to read a style guide's documentation on hyphens.
+Again, I recommend the Chicago Manual of Style.

 ([Return to the main document](STYLE.md))